-The eco-profile update follows the following steps:
+The eco-profile update should be processed every 5 years according to the following guideline:

-- The LCA practitioner having made the current version of the eco-profile sends to PlasticsEurope the list of companies having participated and the sites involved in the data collection - PlasticsEurope and the Product group check the possible changes in the scope (company and sites changes, PlasticsEurope membership changes...) - PlasticsEurope and the Product group check if manufacturing chain has significantly changed (technology, chemical routes, feedstock, efficiency...) to justify a new data collection - If yes the LCA practitioner sends to all companies their data which was collected three each ago, through peer-to-peer confidential agreement and call for an update of these data. - If not the LCA practitioner run an update of the eco-profile based on the update of the background dataset (update of datasets of energy, raw materials, and other LCI entry) - In between a partial data collection may be conducted, for example on water input only to fill a gap (no data collection in the current version) or based on relevance (input having change significantly and having a relevant impact on the eco-profile)
+- The LCA practitioner having made the current version of the eco-profile sends to PlasticsEurope the list of companies having participated and the sites involved in the data collection - PlasticsEurope and the Product group check the possible changes in the scope (company and sites changes, PlasticsEurope membership changes...) - PlasticsEurope and the Product group check if manufacturing chain has significantly changed (technology, chemical routes, feedstock, efficiency...) to justify a new data collection - If yes, the LCA practitioner collects updated process data from companies through peer-to-peer confidential agreement. - If not, the LCA practitioner runs an update of the eco-profile based on the update of the background dataset (update of datasets of energy, raw materials, and other LCI entry) - In between, a partial data collection may be conducted, for example on water input only to fill a gap (no data collection in the current version) or based on relevance (input having changed significantly and having a relevant impact on the eco-profile)

-The option of a full new data collection from sites, a partial one, or an update of background data only shall be documented in the eco-profile report.
+The option of a full new data collection from sites, a partial one, or an update of background data only, shall be documented in the eco-profile report.